aboveStars/apidon-bridge/PyTorch/orcun/README.md

 #### TESTING WITH POSTMAN

-For both the /pytorch/classify and /tensorflow/classify endpoints, when sending a POST request, you should use the form-data option and include the parameter named **image_url**.
+For the /pytorch/classify ,/tensorflow/classify, /tensorflow_lite/classify endpoints, when sending a POST request, you should use the form-data option and include the parameter named **image_url**.
 This parameter should contain the URL of the image you wish to classify.
 When using Postman ,you should follow the same steps with Model Downloading and Storage Feature.